uk_flag

 Beyond technology, the government is also seeking to intentionally invest in key areas, with the settlement for DBT supporting the attraction of foreign direct investment and driving money into the DBT overseas network to promote UK trade and investment all over the world.

-The move to create a Minister of State for Investment and install Poppy Gustafsson, former Darktrace CEO, was the equivalent of upgrading a pawn to a queen.
-The Budget red book emphasised that her remit will roll out a new, bespoke service to ensure that investors receive the strongest possible government support.
+The move to install Poppy Gustafsson, former Darktrace CEO as Minister of State for Investment was an incredibly smart one, echoing a few other ministerial hires direct from industry The Budget red book emphasised that her remit will roll out a new, bespoke service to ensure that investors receive the strongest possible government support.

 Finally, UK Export Finance (UKEF) will now also be able to provide financial support to UK companies supplying critical minerals to UK exporters in high-growth sectors such as EV battery production, clean growth, aerospace, and defence.
 These are seen as key areas for investment and strengthening supply chain resilience.